 - His Igor doesn't think he's sane (there's a short section where he wonders if he finally got a sane master, but... ah, no).
 It is, however, likely that without his meds, Jeremy goes straight through sanity into... ytinasni?

 - Similarly, the Bursar of Unseen University is so insane that he sometimes hallucinates that he's sane.
 In fact, the other wizards keep him well supplied with hallucinogens to keep him thinking he's sane, so he is.
 Apparently, this is a very common hallucination, one shared by most people.
+It's worth noting that insanity is a little different for wizards; e.g., when the Bursar hallucinates that he can fly, someone usually needs to fetch him off the ceiling.

 - Pratchett also has the very fun concept of knurd, which is like being drunk except in the other direction.
 Being very knurd makes you see things exactly as they are, which is enough reason for most people to start screaming and never want to be knurd ever again.
 Vimes was born slightly knurd, needing a stiff double just to be sober, which as he no longer drinks explains his cynical outlook before and after.
 This is an actual medical condition in real life, too.
+(The being naturally drunk, that is.)

 - The duke in Wyrd Sisters alternates between this and being a complete and utter loony.
 The relevant quote is: